 - raising awareness and advocacy on the global burden of leishmaniasis, and promoting equitable access to health services for disease prevention and case management;

-- developing evidence-based policy guidelines, strategies and standards for leishmaniasis prevention and control, and monitors their implementation;
+- developing evidence-based policy guidelines, strategies and standards for leishmaniasis prevention and control, and monitoring their implementation;

 - providing technical support to Member States to build sustainable, effective surveillance system and epidemic preparedness and response;